ayush-geek/tindog-landing-page/README.md

 # tindog-landing-page
-A landing page usinh HTML , CSS , Bootstrap
+A landing page using HTML , CSS , Bootstrap